zeldaret/mm/docs/tutorial/merging.md

 ### Non-matchings

-If you can't match a function even with everyone'shelp in the `mm-decomp-help` discord channel, don't worry overlong about it.
+If you can't match a function even with everyone's help in the `mm-decomp-help` discord channel, don't worry overlong about it.
 Hopefully you can get it to do the same thing as the original (non-matching), and then you set it up to use the original asm for the matching build, and your code for the non-matching.
 This looks like

 ```c
 #ifdef NON_MATCHING